Week | Date | Weekly Module |

 Weekly learning modules include three components to encourage engagement with the data and statistics in different ways.

-PREP: Most modules have assigned readings from the course textbook.
+PREP: Most modules have some assigned material before class (a reading from the textbook or a video to watch).
 Student are expected to complete the assigned material before classes where the material is discussed.

-APPLY: Every couple weeks, you will also have a problem set due.
-These problem sets will help you build on the skills you learn in class and review through the quiz, and apply them to new data.
-There are some in-built options regarding these problem sets that are discussed in detail below.
+APPLY: Every week, you will also have a problem set due.
+These problem sets will help you build on the computational skills you learn in class and through watching the videos, and apply them to new data.
+There is some flexibility with how these problem sets can be completed that are discussed in detail below.

 Course Schedule